mclarkk/arduino-rgb-tutorial/README.md

 The example code is a good place to start playing around with controlling the LED!

+Another program to try is [this one](https://raw.githubusercontent.com/mclarkk/arduino-rgb-tutorial/master/rainbow_fade.ino).
+It will flash through the colors and then fade smoothly though the colors.
+There are a lot of comments in the code, but the code itself is simpler than the length of the file would suggest.

 ## More Resources (Optional)

 Here are some more links to tutorials about controlling RGB LEDs with Arduino: